LijunChang/Maximum-kPlex/README.md

 $ ./kPlexS -g {path_to_graph} -a exact -k {k_value} -o
 ```

-An example of computing the exact maximum clique for the dataset CA-GrQc is as follows
+An example of computing the exact maximum 3-plex for the dataset CA-GrQc is as follows
 ```sh
 $ ./kPlexS -g datasets/CA-GrQc -a exact -k 2 -o
 ```